Message from the Judge In Charge

 Fax: (443) 263-2788

-In November 2003, the Court relocated to the new Baltimore City Juvenile Justice Center.
-This 244,000 square foot facility includes a courthouse for the Juvenile Division (14 courtrooms and office/program space for Court staff) as well as offices and program space for the Juvenile Divisions of Court Clerk, State’s Attorney, Public Defender and the Department of Juvenile Services.
-Also included in the Justice Center is working space for the Baltimore City Department of Social Services and Legal Aid Bureau, a 24-hour Central Intake Area, and a 144-bed assessment and secure residential facility.
-The development of the Baltimore City Juvenile Justice Center offers the Juvenile Court and related agencies a centralized opportunity to provide both proven and creative new programs and services for the children and their families in Baltimore City.
+In October 2023, the Baltimore City Juvenile Justice Center (BCJJC) will mark its 20th anniversary.
+In 2003, the Juvenile Court began conducting its duties in the then new Baltimore City Juvenile Justice Center (BCJJC), a 244,000 square-foot facility that includes not only courtrooms for the Circuit Court for Baltimore City’s Juvenile Division, but also offices and program space for the State’s Attorney, Public Defender, the Department of Juvenile Services, the Baltimore City Department of Social Services, the Legal Aide Bureau, a 24-hour central intake area, and a 144-bed assessment and secure residential facility.
+The BCJJC offers the Juvenile Court and related agencies a centralized opportunity to provide both established services while providing an environment for creative new programs and services for the children and families of Baltimore City.

 mitchell CUMMINGS COURTHOUSE